-1.1 Scope and purpose of this handbook
+1.2 Scope and purpose of this handbook

-This handbook applies to students starting the DPhil programme in Social Data Science in 2019-20.
+This handbook applies to students starting the DPhil programme in Information Communication and the Social Sciences and the DPhil in Social Data Science in 2021-22.
 The information in this handbook may be different for students starting in other years.
 It is hoped that you will find the information contained within the handbook to be a useful guide both while you are new to studying your course and throughout the duration of your studies.
 The handbook is also a source of reference for academic staff appointed as your supervisors and anyone else involved in teaching DPhil students in classes, seminars and lectures.

 The information given here is an informal description and interpretation of some of the most relevant rules in the Examination Regulations.
 Any formal question has to be settled by reference to the Regulations and not this handbook.

-To keep it up to date, a copy of this handbook is available on Canvas at https://login.canvas.ox.ac.uk/
+To keep it up to date, a copy of this handbook is available on Canvas.

 Comments on this handbook are welcome and should be sent to the OII's DPhil Coordinator at dphil@oii.ox.ac.uk.
-Students should refer to the Graduate Studies Handbook on Canvas as changes may be made at the end of each academic year.
-The Canvas version of the handbook will contain the most up-to-date information.
+The Canvas version will contain the most up-to-date information.